 All core courses may be taken in any order except MHOD 500 Foundations of Human Resource Development.
 This course must be taken near the beginning of the program.

-MAHOD Elective Courses (select two) 6 units
+MAHOD Elective Courses 6 units (select two)

 (Electives are chosen with the MAHOD Program director's approval from the suggested list below or from courses offered in other graduate programs.)